Eviction Lawyer Cutler Bay, FL

 What should I do if my tenant has not paid the rent?

-Serve the tenant with a three-day notice demanding that the rent be paid or the tenant must surrender possession of the premises within three days (excluding the day of service, weekends, and holidays), unless the lease specifies a different time frame.
+Serve the tenant with a Three-Day Notice demanding payment or possession of the property within three days (excluding weekends and legal holidays), unless otherwise specified in the lease.

 Can a tenant be evicted without cause in Florida?

-In Florida, a landlord can evict a tenant without cause only if there is no lease agreement in place or the lease is on a month-to-month basis.
-In such cases, the landlord must provide at least 30 days notice before the end of the monthly rental period.
-For tenants with a lease agreement, the landlord must have a legal cause as defined by Florida law to proceed with an eviction.
+In Florida, a landlord can evict a tenant without cause if there is no lease agreement or if the lease is on a month-to-month basis.
+The landlord must provide at least a 15-day notice before the end of the monthly rental period.
+For tenants with a lease agreement, legal cause is required to proceed with an eviction.

-How long does an eviction take?
+How long does the eviction process take in Cutler Bay?

-The duration of an eviction in Florida can vary depending on whether it is contested or uncontested.
+The duration varies.
 Uncontested evictions can be completed in as little as three to four weeks.
-However, if the eviction is contested, it can take longer, typically several months, depending on the specifics of the case and court schedules.
+Contested evictions may take longer, typically several months, depending on the specifics of the case and court schedules.

 Can I remove a tenant myself?

-What if a tenant doesn’t vacate after a three-day notice?
+What if a tenant doesn’t vacate after a Three-Day Notice?

 Choose Kelley, Grant & Tanis Law for Your Cutler Bay Eviction Case

-Selecting the appropriate legal representation can greatly impact the results of eviction proceedings.
-Kelley, Grant & Tanis Law has skilled, local attorneys in Cutler Bay real estate law, ensuring your interests are well-protected.
-Our strategies are specifically designed to safeguard your property investments and maintain your rights as a landlord.
-Reach out to us at 1-877-871-8300 to discover how we can help you.
+Selecting the appropriate legal representation can greatly impact the outcome of eviction proceedings.
+Kelley, Grant & Tanis Law has skilled, local attorneys well-versed in Cutler Bay real estate law, ensuring your interests are well-protected.
+As members of the Florida Bar Association, we focus on real estate law, estate planning, and title insurance.
+Our strategies are specifically designed to safeguard your property investments and uphold your rights as a landlord.

-Eviction Laws Cutler Bay, FL
+Eviction Laws in Cutler Bay, FL

 - Notice Requirements: Landlords are required to give tenants written notice before proceeding with an eviction.
-The length of notice varies depending on the violation.

-- Grounds for Eviction: Typical reasons for eviction are non-payment of rent, violation of lease terms, and illegal activities on the property.
+- Legal Grounds for Eviction: Valid reasons include non-payment of rent, lease breaches, or illegal activities on the property.

 About Cutler Bay